E

 chipmunk having nuts

-Chipmunks like mice and snakes, are fond of eastern phoebes’ eggs
+Chipmunks, mice, and snakes are fond of eastern phoebes’ eggs.

 Little is known about the predators that hunt the bird, though their eggs are at great risk.
 Predators like chipmunks, mice, snakes, and other birds will go after the eggs in their nest.
 Primarily, the female will try to defend the nest from these predators, but the male will also protect his family.

 One of the great threats to this species is the brown-headed cowbird, but not because of hunting the Eastern phoebe.
-Instead, it will take the eggs from the nest of the phoebe and replace them with their eggs.
-The Eastern phoebe continues to take care of the eggs as if they are their own.
+Instead, it will take the eggs from the nest of the phoebe and replace them with its eggs.
+The Eastern phoebe continues to take care of the eggs as if they were its own.

 Reproduction, Babies, and Lifespan